Josh-techie/TryHackMe-Guide/AdventOfCode2024.md

 # Advent of Cyber 2024

 - Welcome to the Advent of Cyber 2024 journey!
-In this file, I'll be sharing my experiences and write-ups on youtube provided by TryHackMe for each day of this year's event, covering a wide range of cybersecurity topics.
+In this file, I'll be sharing my experiences and write-ups on youtube provided by TryHackMe for each day of this year's event, covering a wide range of cybersecurity topics, first things first to access the event: [Advent-Of-Cyber2024](https://tryhackme.com/r/room/adventofcyber2024)

 ## Event Overview